Correction to Hawking radiation in non-singular gravitational collapse: Acknowledgments

 \section{Acknowledgments}

 This work owes its origin to numerous discussions with Viqar Husain.
-I am grateful to him, and also to Francesco Fazzini and Edward Wilson-Ewing for valuable feedback and discussions.
+I am grateful to him, and also to Augusto Cabrera, Francesco Fazzini, Irfan Javed and Edward Wilson-Ewing for valuable feedback and discussions.
 This work was supported by the Natural Science and Engineering Research Council of Canada.